Se Habla Español

 Being involved in an accident can have a significant impact on your financial condition.
 You may be forced out of work for a period of time, you may be facing medical bills, co-pays, increased transportation costs, etc. Having a personal injury attorney handle your case will at least alleviate the legal costs associated with building your case.

-It’s been said a few times already, but make sure to get a free consultation from at least one reputable injury lawyer before making your decision on whether you do or don’t really need a personal injury lawyer.
+Again, make sure to get a free consultation from at least one reputable injury lawyer before deciding whether you really need a personal injury lawyer.

 You probably don’t need a personal injury lawyer if:

-You want to be careful on this, however.
-Sometimes your injuries don’t reveal themselves until a few days after the accident.
-So, be sure you wait a reasonable amount of time - and get checked out by your doctor to make sure all is clear - before you enter into any kind of settlement with the insurance company.
+Some cautious in this regard is advisable, however, because sometimes injuries don’t reveal themselves until a few days after an accident.
+So be sure that you wait a reasonable amount of time - and get checked out by your doctor to make sure all is clear - before you enter into any kind of settlement with the insurance company.
 Once you sign a settlement release with them, your rights to pursue further settlement are terminated.

 The person who injured you should carry liability insurance that will cover some or all of your damages.
 When you make a personal injury claim, their insurance company will only pay you from the available insurance policy limits.